Wien Bridge Oscillators

 Fig. 3.4.11 Wien Bridge Oscillator with AGC

 A JFET can be used to provide automatic gain control (AGC) as shown in Fig 3.4.11.
-This can provide a larger amplitude output and less distortion than the diode version, and unlike the lamp stabilised version, uses readily available components.
+This can provide a larger amplitude output and less distortion than the diode version shown in Fig. 3.4.8, and unlike the lamp stabilised version, uses readily available components.

 This circuit has a variable frequency using a dual ganged potentiometer arrangement similar to the diode stabilised circuit, with R6 and R7 reducing the load on the amplifier output if the bridge potentiometers are adjusted to zero ohms.
 R5 is added to prevent crossover distortion problems.